-Since joining the company in 2009, Kyohei Kishida has been involved in the planning of cultural facilities such as museums.
-Every day I think about what kind of displays in the facility, how to concept design the space, etc. from concept creation.
-I want to create a place where people can gather and build a local culture.
+Since joining the company in 2009, Kyohei Kishida has been involved in planning museums and other cultural facilities.
+Every day, he thinks about the concept of what kind of displays to have in the facilities and how to concept design the space.
+We will take a look at Kishida, who is single-mindedly working with the desire to create places where people can gather and build a local culture.

 ``How much can you become a fan of the region?''
 Based on the fieldwork, plan